Back to Articles

 Section 12 provides a flat rate qualifying health expense of €370 per year for telephone expenses incurred in connection with managing a seriously ill child's care.
 This covers telephone calls to the hospital, specialist nurse contacts, coordinating with other treating consultants, calls to the pharmacy, and the general communication burden that comes with managing complex medical care.

 No itemised phone bills are required to claim the €370.
-The flat rate is entered as a qualifying health expense in myAccount for each relevant year.
-The only supporting documentation required is the evidence of the qualifying serious illness — the hospital consultant letter or outpatient appointment letters that confirm the child’s condition and treatment.
+The flat rate is entered as a qualifying health expense in the Revenue system for each relevant year.
+The only supporting documentation required is the evidence of the qualifying serious illness - the hospital consultant letter or outpatient appointment letters that confirm the child's condition and treatment.
 These are retained for six years.

 Accommodation expenses near the hospital